 To me, what Dennis Conner did with this project was an important preservation of a well deserving old gal.
 He has given new life to a beautiful work of art, and employed the genius of incredibly talented craftsmen.
 Once again, a tremendous amount of money well spent.

-Another thing you should do when you drop a piece off is make sure no stones are missing.
-Ask the jeweller to loupe, or closely examine the item before he puts it in the repair envelope .
+I suggest one thing you should do when you drop jewellery off is make sure no stones are missing.
+Ask the jeweller to closely examine the item before he puts it in the repair envelope.
 This is for his benefit as well.
 I have done it myself when I’m in a hurry and take a clients ring for repair, only to find out after they’ve left that a tiny stone is missing.
 If they have time,a jeweller should give the piece a quick cleaning so they can better see if there is any problems like cracks or cracked stones that need replacing or additional repairs.

 Don’t be afraid to take your jewellery in for repair, but be smart when you do it, and let the jeweller know you are aware of exactly what you are dropping off.
-Ask others of they’re experiences with local jewellers in your area.
-If you have any questions at all, just email me and I will get back to you ASAP
+Ask others of their experiences with local jewellers in your area.

 These days are great for companies buying your old jewellery.
 They are making a lot of money from people.
 Everyone is being bombarded with advertising urging you to sell the old gold jewellery you’ve put away in drawers or jewellery boxes that haven’t been worn in years.